Mindwerks/wildmidi/README.md

 * Build requires cmake-2.8.11 or newer now.

 0.3.9
-* Library: Fixed a segmentation fault with bad midi files.
+* Library: Fixed a segmentation fault with bad MIDI files.

 0.3.8
 * Library: Fixed a seek-to-0 bug in order to cure an issue of truncated start (bug #100, gnome/gstreamer bug #694811.)
-* Player, OpenAL: reduced buffers from 8 to 4 so as to cure some output delay issues (bug #85.)
+* Player, OpenAL: Reduced buffers from 8 to 4 so as to cure some output delay issues (bug #85.)

 0.3.7
-* Plug a memory leak in case of broken midis.
+* Plug a memory leak in case of broken MIDIs.
 * Properly reset global state upon library shutdown.
-* Support for type-2 midi files.
+* Support for type-2 MIDI files.
 * Fix a possible crash in WildMidi_SetOption.
 * DOS port: Support for Sound Blaster output in player.
 * Uglify the library's private global variable and function names.